 - Your birth certificate and a birth certificate for each family member applying for a SSN.

-Here are the required documents for SSN Application at Social Security Administration (SSA) for non-immigrant visa holders like students, H1B, etc.:
+Here are the required documents for a SSN application for non-immigrant visa holders like F1 visa, H-1B visa, etc.:

 - Application for SS-5 (available at a SSA office or online)